fwd/nano-to/readme.md

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)

-## Usernames
+## Register Username

-Nano.to Usernames are aliases for your Nano address.
 To register a Username, visit https://nano.to and search for your desired Username.

 - Letters, numbers, and up to 30 characters.
 - Multiple Uernames w/ same Address is allowed.
 - Nano.to Faucet pays ~ 0.001 Nano, [every 24 hours](/faucet).

-## Renewal
+## Username Renewal

 You can add time to your Username by visting: